KevinAst/svelte-native-forms/src/util/persistentStore.md

 page, it will pick up where you last left off ... **Very Kool Indeed**!!

-> From a usage perspective, I would caution against using this as an
+> From a usage perspective, **a caution must be given to avoid using
-> application database.
-Neither [Local Storage] or svelte stores were
+> this mechanism as an application database**!
+Neither [Local
-> intended for that _(for a variety of reasons)_.
+> Storage] or svelte stores were intended for this _(for a variety of
+> reasons)_.
 >
-> With that said, a great use of `persistentStore` is application
+> With that said, **a great use of `persistentStore` is application
-> control state.
-For example: a selected theme _(with dark mode)_, or a
+> control state**!
+For example: a selected theme _(with dark mode)_,
-> SideBar open/close indicator, etc.  Using a `persistentStore`, your
+> or a SideBar open/close indicator, etc.  Using a `persistentStore`,
-> state is retained across browser sessions, and the developer doesn't
+> your state is retained across browser sessions, and the developer
-> even have to think about it ... it just works!
+> doesn't even have to think about it ... it just works!

-The `key` parameter serves as the persistent storage key.
+A `key` parameter is configured that serves as the persistent storage key.
 The persisted value is always a string.
-By default `persistentStore()` will automatically handle complex store-values by using a [JSONized] string.
-As we will see, this [JSONization] process can be overridden as needed.
+Complex store-values are automatically encoded using a [JSONized] string _(this can be overridden as needed)_.
+In addition the persisted value can be obfuscated _(for sensitive data)_.

+`persistentStore()` encapsulates all the "detailed wiring" needed to use [App State Retention] in your svelte store, **making it extremely easy to enable persistent stores**.
+This encapsulation covers the three-fold aspects of 1. svelte store initialization from persistent storage, 2. auto-syncing svelte store changes to persistent storage, and 3. auto-syncing changes from the persistent storage to the svelte store.

 <!--- *** Section ************************************************************************* --->
 ## At a Glance

-- [Usage]
+- [Getting Started]
 - [API:]
   - [`persistentStore()`]
-- [Examples]
+- [Concepts]
   - [Complex Store Values]
   - [Overriding JSONization (back to strings)]
   - [Breaking a Store into Multiple Persistent Keys]

 <!--- *** Section ************************************************************************* --->
-## Usage
+## Getting Started

 Here is a very basic example of using `persistentStore`: